 Due Dates (Anticipated): October 2026 (Round 1) | November 2026 (Round 2) | March 2027 (Round 3)

-Summary: Supports AAUW branches and state affiliates in delivering innovative STEM programming for K–12 girls to advance gender equity.
+Summary: Supports AAUW branches and states in developing innovative, hands-on STEM programs for K–12 girls to advance gender equity and leadership in STEM fields.